dobots/rofox/Migration_to_ROS2.md

 ### LaserScan not visible
 In Rviz, the 'Reliability' setting for the LaserScan has to be changed to 'Best Effort' for rviz to visualize Laser Scans.

+### Rosserial
+At the time of writing, ROS2 does not have a `rosserial` package (to perform serial communication with a microcontroller for eg.).
+Work on this is ongoing and the following link provides some alternatives : https://github.com/osrf/ros2_serial_example.